Unfun: Label and recording

 Shortly afterwards, they recorded another demo tape, which featured darker-sounding songs with more of a focus on the bass.
-Bauermeister and Schwarzenbach returned to NYU for their last year of education, where they would continue to write material.
+Bauermeister and Schwarzenbach returned to NYU for their last year of education, where they continued to write material.
 They arranged the songs that feature on their debut album during the Christmas period.
-In January 1990, the band flew to Los Angeles to record their debut with Richard Andrews, who severed as the producer.
-During the sessions, the band re-recorded several of the songs from their demo tapes, in addition to "Busy".
-In a retrospective interview, Schwarzenbach said they had "only one way to make Unfun: with limited abilities and unlimited enthusiasm".
+In January 1990, the band flew to Los Angeles; Unfun was recorded through to February 1990, over the course of 60 hours, at Radio Tokyo, located in Venice, California.
+Engineer Richard Andrews produced the recordings with members of the band.
+During the sessions, the band re-recorded several of the songs from their demo tapes.
+In a retrospective interview, Schwarzenbach said they had a single mindset to create Unfun: "with limited abilities and unlimited enthusiasm".
+"Busy", which was originally recorded at the same studio in June 1989, was remixed for inclusion on the album.
+Engineer Michael James handled the recording for the original version of "Busy".
+The album was mixed at Radio Tokyo using a mixdown deck provided by Jeff Martin, who also provided amplifiers.
+John Golden then mastered the recordings at Golden Mastering in Ventura, California.

 Composition and lyrics

-Musically, the sound of the album has been described as punk rock, pop-punk, and hardcore punk, with elements of post-punk.
+Discussing the name Unfun in an interview with Maximum Rocknroll, Bauermeister explained it as the members of Jawbreaker having poor luck: "We seem to be building up litanies of disaster.
+Unfortunately, it's getting worse each time.
+One band's breaking point is basically our day-to-day."
+Musically, the sound of the album has been described as punk rock, pop-punk, emo and hardcore punk, with elements of post-punk.
 In his 33 1/3 book 24 Hour Revenge Therapy (2018) on the band, Ronen Givony said they sounded "uneven [and] embryonic: a band learning to shake off the weight of their heroes, or figuring out whether they want to sound more like Hüsker Dü, Scratch Acid, or The Jesus Lizard".
-Discussing the writing process, Bauermeister explained that Schwarzenbach or himself would write a guitar riff, while the other comes up with an additional part; they would then "force Adam to learn it a short period of time".
+Jorge Martins, staff writer for Ultimate Guitar, saw Unfun as the middle point between the sound of Descendents and Hüsker Dü, commenting that the revealing lyricism and "intense vocal delivery" from Schwarzenbach helped set Jawbreaker away from their contemporaries.
+Discussing the writing process, Bauermeister explained that Schwarzenbach or himself wrote a guitar riff, while the other comes up with an additional part; they would then "force Adam to learn it in a short period of time".
 Schwarzenbach said that Pfahler had collectively spent eight days learning all of the material.
 He estimated that about seven of the tracks were written in his New York apartment.
 In a 2010 interview, Pfahler said they were "not leaving well enough alone.
 It's gotta be this much.
-Like the fills gotta be this much longer and we're playing it this much faster and it's crazy".
+Like the fills gotta be this much longer and we're playing it this much faster and it's crazy."